BANG Arts Festivals, Richmond Professional Institute,

 -

-- The concept was Carol Sutton's idea, and the group was made up of a
+- The concept was Carol Sutton's idea, and the group was made up of

-and then produce it.
+produce it.
 The pages, plus the information sheet, would all be

 inserted into a plain brown paper bag and shrink sealed in plastic wrap